 Cryptocurrencies are not legal tender, even though they can be used to pay for goods and services if a seller is prepared to accept them.
-This means that cryptocurrencies do not have the backing of any bank or the Australian government, unlike the Australian dollar, which is backed by the Reserve Bank and the Australian Government.
-So investors are unlikely to receive government support if a cryptocurrency ceases to exist for any reason.
+This means that cryptocurrencies do not have the backing of any bank or the Australian Government, unlike the Australian dollar, which is backed by the Reserve Bank and the Australian Government.
+So investors are unlikely to receive government support if a cryptocurrency they hold ceases to exist for any reason.

 Cryptocurrencies are an investment option available for SMSFs.
 However, they are generally regarded as a high-risk investment category and require a high level of technical knowledge.
 For these reasons, it’s worth seeking independent financial advice with expertise in both SMSFs and cryptocurrencies before investing in them.

 The information contained in this article is general in nature.